abdn-cs3033-ai/heuristic-planning/README.md

 **Prof. Felipe Meneguzzi**

-Artificial Intelligence (CS3033):
+Artificial Intelligence (CS3033/QC3001):

 - Assigned: Week 12
-- Due: Week 18 (Friday 7pm)
+- Due: Week 18 (Monday 9am)

 **REMINDER: Do not under any circumstances rename the files you get from this repo.
 Your assignment must be in a notebook called ```AI-Jupyternotebook.ipynb```**
+**REMINDER2: Your implementation must not rely on any additional libraries (i.e., it must work with the standard Python 3.6 distribution)**

 ## Assignment Overview